UCLALibrary/hauth/src/main/scripts/import-items/README.md

 # Install the script dependencies to the virtual environment
 pip install -r requirements.txt

+# Ensure the script is executable
+chmod +x import-items.py
 ```

 Also, you may want to add something like this to your shell's initialization file (e.g. `~/.zshrc`), so that you can easily reference the script from anywhere: